denizgulbahar/react-native-modal/README.md

-<h1>React Native Modal Component</h1>
+<h1>React Native Animated Modal Component</h1>

-This project provides a modal for integrating a specific component into another React Native application.
+This project provides a animated modal for integrating a specific component into another React Native application.

 <h2>Features</h2>

 **Quick Integration:** Easily integrate this component into your Android and iOS mobile applications, ensuring seamless compatibility.

 **Customizability:** Highly customizable with support for style modifications, it includes essential features such as keyboard avoidance, safe area handling, and dynamic adaptation based on device dimensions.
+You can customize the background color of the modal and the color of the action button, allowing for a customized user experience.
+Additionally, smooth animated transitions are achieved using built-in React Native components, without the need for any additional libraries.

-**Ease of Use:** KeyboardAvoidingView and ScrollView for smooth keyboard handling and content scrolling.
-Ensures a responsive and intuitive interface across various device sizes, enhancing usability and satisfaction.
+**Ease of Use:** With built-in support for keyboard handling and content scrolling, the component ensures a responsive interface across various device sizes, enhancing overall usability and satisfaction.

 <h2>Usage</h2>